Pamphlett/starter-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-Pengyu YIN a postgraduate student from the Institute of Artificial Intelligence and Robotics, Xi'an Jiaotong University.
-Prior to Xi'an, he obtained the Engineering diploma (Diplome d'ingénieur)
+Pengyu YIN a postgraduate student from the Institute of Artificial Intelligence and Robotics, Xi'an Jiaotong University, China.
+Prior to that, he obtained the Engineering diploma (Diplome d'ingénieur) from CentraleSupélec and the bachelor degree from the department of automation in Xi'an Jiaotong University (XJTU).